What kind of ‘magic’ makes the best cannabutter recipe?

-2) Turn heat down to Medium-Low, then add the butter and wait until it melts into the water.
+2) Turn the heat down to Medium-Low, add the butter, and wait until it melts into the water.

 Take your butter

-Add butter to hot water (which is now on a burner turned to medium-low) so it melts
+Add butter to hot water (now on a burner turned to medium-low), so it melts.

 3) Add your decarboxylated marijuana to the water.

-The cannabis plant matter will float, and there should be at least an inch or two of clearance under the cannabis.
+The cannabis plant matter will float, and at least an inch or two of clearance should be under the cannabis.

 If not, add more water.
-Don’t worry that adding more water will change the potency, as you’ll be separating the water out later.
+Don’t worry that adding more water will change the potency, as you’ll separate the water out later.
 The “good stuff” in cannabis doesn’t “stick” to water.
-In fact, water actually filters out a lot of the stuff we don’t want that makes butter taste bad!
+Water filters out much of the stuff we don’t want that makes butter taste bad!

 Stir in the cannabis so it can start cooking.
 Now we wait!